hfcintergalactic/ApplicationDevelopmentInPython/assignments/set3.md

 (1) Processing expressions
 -----------------------

 We will focus on the implementation of a function *process_line* that will try to process user input in case the provided input is none of the already implemented commands *help*, *version* or *quit*.
-Please refer to the overview diagram of last week in case you want to recheck the flow of the application.
+Please refer to the overview diagram of the last assignment set in case you want to recheck the flow of the application.

 Since our *process_line* function takes care of processing expressions entered into our application, we assume that the format of the input that should be processed by the *process_line* function is as follows: